Our top picks of books for children and teens starring Mighty Girls who love to read!

 Bookmobiles have brought libraries and literacy to thousands of rural residents — but did you know that the first Book Wagon was created by a woman?
 Mary Lemist Titcomb worked for the Washington County Free Library in Maryland, and knew that people who lived outside of town struggled to access the books she had to offer.
 So she started a horse-drawn Book Wagon that would go to them!
 The idea caught on, and by 1922 the idea of a mobile library was widespread.
 This biography recognizes the forward-thinking woman who knew that distance should be no obstacle to literacy.

-In 2003, Alia Muhammad Baker is the chief librarian of the Central Library in Basra, Iraq, and she's facing a potential tragedy: war is coming, and with it, the possibility of losing thousands of volumes that tell Iraqi history and culture.
+In 2003, Alia Muhammad Baker was the chief librarian of the Central Library in Basra, Iraq, and she was facing a potential tragedy: war was coming, and with it, the possibility of losing thousands of volumes that tell Iraqi history and culture.
 So she took a daring step: with the help of her community, Baker smuggled over 30,000 irreplaceable books out of the library to safety.
 Kids will be inspired by this graphic novel telling of this inspiring true-life act of heroism.
 For another telling of this story for younger readers, check out The Librarian of Basra: A True Story from Iraq for ages 5 to 10.

 Amy Anne considers herself shy, but when she learns that her favorite book in the whole world, From the Mixed-Up Files of Mrs. Basil E. Frankweiler, has been banned from the library, she decides it's time to find her courage!
 So she recruits her friends to make their point: they start a secret banned books library in her locker and even make arguments why every single book in library should also be banned.
 It turns out that when Amy Anne finds a cause that's important to her, she's ready to take on the world!
 Middle grade readers will laugh and cheer as they read this stirring defense against censorship.